 The Importance of Christian Community Development

 Woolnough (2014) suggests that development is best done through the local church rather than an international development agency.
 He calls the local church “God’s chosen instrument for meeting the needs of the local community” (p.
 3).
 The structure of the Church has the benefit of what Woolnough calls the “amplification factor,” in that it has an abundance of relational network connections at its disposal to accomplish great tasks.
 Because caring for the poor is one of the core missions of the Church, there will always be volunteers to assist in the development process.
 Many have noted that Christian NGOs are of better quality in terms of the services and commitment they have to their communities for this reason.
 Their work is motivated by love, and is an outworking of their worship to God.
-Unlike development agencies that come and go, the Church is a fixed social structure in the community, which ultimately makes it a more sustainable institution (Woolnough, 2014).
+Unlike development agencies that come and go, the Church is a fixed social structure in the community, which ultimately makes it a more sustainable institution (Woolnough, 2014, pp. 3-5).

 Although he sees the central role of Christians in development work, Woolnough also acknowledges the importance of partnership between Christian NGOs and secular organizations.
 Larger secular development agencies, such as the UN and the World Bank, often have access to funds that smaller faith-based organizations do not.
 However, Christian approaches to development tend to be more holistically focused, recognizing the need to address both material and spiritual poverty in order to see true transformation occur.
-Many of these approaches that look at spiritual roots to poverty focus on seeing a change in behavior rather than simply providing material goods and services (Woolnough, 2014).
+Many of these approaches that look at spiritual roots to poverty focus on seeing a change in behavior rather than simply providing material goods and services (Woolnough, 2014, pp. 7-9).

 When doing development in a community, it is absolutely essential to address the spiritual roots of human problems.
 It is still common to find churches and Christian NGOs who either focus only on caring for souls, or only care for a people’s temporal needs.
 However, the two must be integrated into a holistic development approach.
 When seeking to meet a community’s material needs, it is necessary to simultaneously address deep-rooted worldview issues in order to see long-term transformation result.